Blekinge

 The name "Blekinge" comes from the dialectal adjective bleke, which corresponds to the nautical term for "dead calm".

 Administration

 The historical provinces of Sweden serve no administrative function.
 However, Blekinge is the only province, besides Gotland, which covers exactly the same area as the administrative county, which is Blekinge County.

+Heraldry

 Blekinge was granted its current arms in 1660 at the time of the funeral of King Charles X Gustav of Sweden (1622–1660) based on a seal from the 15th century.
 Symbolically the three crowns from the Coat of arms of Sweden had been placed on the trunk of the tree to mark the change in status of the former Danish province, that now belonged to Sweden.
 The arms is represented with a ducal coronet.
 Blazon: "Azure, an Oak Tree eradicated Or ensigned with three Crowns palewise of the same."

 Geography

 Relative to the rest of Sweden Blekinge has warm summers and mild winters.

 Blekinge has a scenic archipelago and is sometimes called "Sweden's garden" (Sveriges trädgård).

 The nature of Blekinge is characterized by its oak forests with occasional hazel and common hornbeam.
 The relief is an uneven joint valley terrain with straight and narrow valley bottoms that widen towards the coast.
 Bedrock in Blekinge is mostly granite and gneiss of the Blekinge-Bornholm rock province.